mjhoffmeister/blog/_jacob_cycle/2024-03-06-jacob-arrives-at-labans-house.md

 >
 > --Genesis 29:9-12 (ESV)

 During the conversation, suspense builds as Rachel approaches.
-Rachel arrives at the well and we receive a hint that God has indeed gone with Jacob out of the land and Bethel.
+Rachel arrives at the well, and we receive a hint that God has indeed gone with Jacob out of the land and Bethel.
 Not only has God led him to his extended family, but he gives him supernatural strength to single-handedly remove the "great" stone from the well.